Saturday, January 29, 2022

 Origins: I've only ever run one long term Wild West game and it was so good, such a perfect execution of what I was going for, that I've never been able to do it again.
 Well, more accurately I've never tried to do it again.
 I've run one-shots, even a string of them but never another dedicated campaign.
 How could I top 'The Legend of Boot Hill'?

 One element that made it special was the inclusion of possibly supernatural elements that were kept vague and unquantified.
-No one was really sure if magic was real or if it was, what its true nature was.
+No one was really sure if magic was real or if it was just fantasy and superstition.
+Additionally, if it was real, what was its true nature?
 A big part of that was the late but powerful inclusion of The Red Rider, a seriously spooky character inspired by the fellow from my shirt.

-Overview: During said campaign, the PCs tried to save a stagecoach being hijacked by a group of bandits.
+Overview: During the aforementioned Wild West campaign, the PCs tried to save a stagecoach being hijacked by a group of bandits.
 The heroes rode off after the bandits while the town Deputy and a posse chased the heroes, sure that they were the criminals trying to rob the stagecoach.
 If this sounds a little like the situation Frankie the Ferret found himself in it's because this chase scene inspired that one.
 I love a good multi-faction chase.

 The PCs stalled the law, got ahead, and reached the bandits just in time.
-A shot out and some fisticuffs - not to mention some fancy horse ridin' - enabled the party to get to the stagecoach as it careened round a treacherous path, just short of falling off a cliff.
+A shoot out and some fisticuffs - not to mention some fancy horse ridin' - enabled the party to get to the stagecoach as it careened round a treacherous mountain turn, just short of falling off a cliff.
 Two of the PCs had been injured or delayed and two of the bandits had hoped atop the stagecoach.
-The coach driver had been thrown to his dead and one of the desperados had the horse's reins.
+The coach driver had been thrown to his death and one of the desperados had the horse's reins.
 As The Masked Cowboy and The Medicine Man tried desperately to catch up, a cloud of red dust kicked up in the distance.
-The sound of hooves striking the ground like thunder echoed around the land.
+The sound of hooves striking the ground like thunder echoed around them.

 "You can make out a rider and his horse heading in your direction.
 His path is diagonal to intercept the coach it seems.
-His horse is the a dark cinnamon.
-He pants are deep maroon or brick red, caked with clay and...perhaps blood?
+His horse is a dark cinnamon color.
+His pants are a deep maroon or brick red, caked with clay and...perhaps blood?
 Red blotches stain his shirt.
-His hat matches the horse and a bandana covers his face...not like the bandits but completely, like a mask.
+His hat matches the horse and a bandana covers his face...not like the bandits but more completely, like a mask.
 Two holes are cut in it for his eyes."

 Later, after recounting the events with locals in the town saloon, an old prospector said, "Ah, so you seen him too.
 That there was The Red Rider."